Skip to Content

 Kelsey Kingdon

 It’s January (Happy New Year!), and a lot of folks are working through their holiday hangover!
 You may be wondering how to get your employees to bounce back from the holidays and re-engage with your content and goals.
-Never fear; we have compiled 45+ fun and creative employee newsletter ideas for January to ease your employees back into the rhythm of things and set them (and you) up for success!
+Never fear; we’ve put together 45+ fun and creative employee newsletter ideas for January to ease your employees back into the rhythm of things and set them (and you) up for success!

-A popular form of content in a company newsletter is celebrating important awareness holidays and observances — and January is stacked with them.
-Scroll through to find celebrations that are relevant to your work or just light-hearted and engaging ways to spruce up your newsletter.
+A popular form of content in a company newsletter is celebrating important awareness holidays and observances… and January is stacked with them.
+Scroll through to find celebrations that’re relevant to your work or just light-hearted and engaging ways to spruce up your newsletter.

 Note: Some of these days hold special cultural and/or religious significance or are observances of sensitive topics, so if you choose to refer to them in your employee newsletters, remember to be thoughtful, intentional, and considerate.
 Holidays + observances are listed in alphabetical order.